AdaptableTools/example-adaptable-angular-aggrid/README.md

 ```[status] = 'Pending' AND [tradeDate] > NOW() AND [currency] IN ('EUR', 'USD')"```

 #### Export
-The demo contains one Custom Reeport - 'Trades Due this Week' - which has:
+The demo contains one Custom Report - 'Trades Due this Week' - which has:
 - Bespoke column list
 - Uses an Expression to get the rows:
   ```"[status] = 'Pending' AND  [tradeDate] > NOW() AND DIFF_DAYS([tradeDate], NOW()) <7"```